davegoblue/TestCodingShortcuts/README.md

 * Exercise003 is for adding to the Exercise002 code the ability to calculate all possible outcomes
 * CheckSDPopSamp is for showing the sample vs. population calculations for variance and standard deviation

+### Expansions week of 04-APR-2016
+* RiskRuin_v001 uses exponents to calculate risk of ruin for games with integer outcomes